Skip to main content

-Whether you are a first-time horse owner looking for affordable acreage or a serious competitor seeking a world-class facility, North Carolina has equestrian properties at every price point.
-Use the guide below to understand what to expect at each budget level and where to focus your search.
+Whether you're a first-time horse owner looking for affordable acreage or a serious competitor seeking a world-class facility, North Carolina has equestrian properties at every price point.
+Use the guide below to understand what to expect at each budget level — and where to focus your search.

 Under $500K